crbyxwpzfl/fpaper/README.md

 vision - forward secrecy and somthing like diffi hellman/newhope/kyber

-vision - revise boot sequence first sohw boot screen perhaps even progressbar (partial refresshs)

 vision - use encryption of nvs

-vision - auto restart on connection loss
+vision - auto recover from connection loss

 this is the current custom partition no spiffs!! also always set app0 at 0x10000 otherwise merged.bin is broken